dhhepting/dhhepting.github.io/_assignments/CS-428_828/I-G-paper-review.md

   l1: Some errors, audience may have some trouble reading your work
   l0: Consistently uses incorrect grammar, spelling, and syntax that makes it difficult for others to follow
 ---
+This is an INDIVIDUAL assignment for undergraduate students.

 Choose a recent (within the last 3 years) conference paper (with at least 8 pages) that is new to you, from [ACM SIGCHI conferences](http://dl.acm.org/event.cfm?id=RE151) (including [CHIPLAY](http://dl.acm.org/citation.cfm?id=2793107)).